adamsp/wsnz-android/README.md

 ## Acquiring the code

 This project uses Git Submodules.
-You can clone the code using whatever method you normally do (either using the Github application, or by running `git clone git://github.com/adamsp/wsnz-android.git`.
+Clone the code using whatever method you normally do - if you used the Github application, you should not need to do anything further, it should have pulled all the required code for you, including the ActionBarSherlock submodule.

-If you cloned using the `git clone` command, you also need to do the following:
+If you cloned by running `git clone git://github.com/adamsp/wsnz-android.git` command, you also need to do the following:

 ```
 cd wsnz-android/